Please note:

 Earnings certificate

-The employee's total values for the current calendar year of employment are displayed in an earnings certificate.
+The earnings certificate shows the employee's total earnings for the current calendar year of hiring.

 What do the abbreviations mean?

 The explanations for the various abbreviations that you will find on payslips are usually in the footnotes.
-What do they mean?
+But what exactly do they mean?